alexisc64/git__commands/git_commands.md

 rmdir "directory name" used to remove a direcroty
 ## navegation
 cd and the route we want to move to
+## compre
+cmp used to compare two files to know if they are identical or not
 ## config
 git config --global user.name "your name" git config --global user.email "your email"